cal-itp/data-infra/docs/airflow/dags-maintenance.md

 From time-to-time some DAGs may need to be re-ran in order to populate new data.

-Subject to the considerations outlined abov, backfilling can be performed by clearing historical runs in the web interface, or via the CLI:
+Subject to the considerations outlined above, backfilling can be performed by clearing historical runs in the web interface, or via the CLI:
 ```shell
 gcloud composer environments run calitp-airflow-prod --location=us-west2 backfill -- --start_date 2021-04-18 --end_date 2021-11-03 -x --reset_dagruns -y -t "gtfs_schedule_history_load" -i gtfs_loader
 ```